midwatch/public-notebook/notebook/2._development/a._python/cheatsheets__str_format.rst

     name = "Eric Idle"
     f"{to_lowercase(name)} is funny."
-    # 'eric idle is funny.'
+        'eric idle is funny.'

     f"{name.lower()} is funny."
         'eric idle is funny.'

+    # Datetime
+    now = datetime.datetime.utcnow()
+    f'{now = :%Y-%m-%d}'
+        'now = 2022-04-21'

     # Multiline f-Strings
     message = f"Hi {name}. " \
               f"You are a {profession}. " \
               f"You were in {affiliation}."

-    # 'Hi Eric.
+        'Hi Eric.
 You are a comedian.
 You were in Monty Python.'

 **Format Specifiers:**